One of my favorite fairy tales when I was a kid was a story called, “The Pixy and the Lazy Housewife,” by Mary Calhoun (1969).

 It wasn’t that I was a fan of the lazy housewife’s rotten house, or even the plight of housekeepers everywhere (where there’s always someone’s dirt to clean).

-I fell in love with the idea that there might be unseen friends out there somewhere, with some kind of honor code and the power to do something, who might take pity to help on someone in pain or need.
+I fell in love with the idea that there might be unseen friends out there somewhere, with some kind of honor code and the power to do something, who might show compassion and help someone in pain or need.

 Another favorite fairy tale of mine was Cinderella.
 (The Perrault version from 1697 I might add.)
 I loved that someone could find nurturing and love AND rise above their circumstances, no matter how painful a story their past.
 And while fairies and wee folk in general seem to have their own interests at heart to serve, the idea of a fairy godmother was different.
 Because fairy godmothers didn’t just serve their own interests.
 They took their charges seriously.